yucel1993/React-Projects/README.md

 # React-Projects
-This repository will be helpfull for the new beginner developers to understand React principles.
+This repository will be helpfull for the  developers to understand React principles.
 <br/>
 Anytime you can ask question about the the repository.